supermemo-wiki/SuperMemo.Wiki/blogs.md

 # Creating a blog

 If you are interested in having your personal page on this wiki, you can follow the procedure below.

+> Please **carefully read the instructions** on this page before creating your personal page.
+Disregarding the policies established here, or abusing the wiki will result in a **permanent ban**.
+{.is-info}

 ## Content policy